rbgvictoria/keybase_model/docs/processing-key-files.md

-Reticulations when dealt with this way will cause problems later on, as keys with reticulations cannot be displayed as indented keys and for that reason will also not be able to be edited if and when KeyBase gets a key editor.
+Reticulations when dealt with this way will cause problems later on, as keys with reticulations cannot be displayed as indented keys and for that reason will also not be able to be edited when KeyBase gets a key editor.
+For this reason, we will not treat reticulations as a feature and will keep ironing out reticulations and warn people about them like KeyBase has always done.

 This will find reticulations in a key: